Costa Foundation respects your data and your privacy is important to us.

 To exercise any of your rights or to withdraw consent you can email: [email protected]

-For any queries relating to data protection please contact [email protected] or by writing to them at Privacy Officer, Porz Avenue, Whitbread Court, Dunstable, Beds LU5 5XE.
+For any queries relating to data protection please contact [email protected] or by writing to them at Privacy Officer, Costa House, 6 Porz Avenue, Houghton Hall Business Park, Dunstable, Beds, LU5 5YG.

 If we make any changes or updates to this notice we will communicate these.